You are here: Home » News » Product News » Top Types of Belt Conveyors And Their Uses

 Key Features

-• Belt turns into a tube to stop spills and dirt.
+• Belt configuration forms a tube to prevent spillage and contamination

-• Good for fine, dusty, or dangerous materials.
+• Ideal for fine, dusty, or environmentally sensitive materials

 Industry Standards

-• Made by ISO 14890 for textile or steel belts.
+• Manufactured to ISO 14890 standards for textile or steel-reinforced belts

-• Should have CE marking for machine safety.
+• Should carry CE marking for machinery safety compliance

 Long Distance Belt Conveyor